japaricio002/gesturecv/README.md

 ## Gesture Recognition and Control System

-This repository is a comprehensive system for gesture recognition and application control, built using Python, OpenCV, and YOLOv5.
+This repository houses a gesture recognition application built using Python, OpenCV, and YOLOv5.
 The system allows for real-time gesture detection and mapping of gestures to specific actions, such as controlling an on-screen object.
-It is ideal for exploring computer vision, machine learning, and interactive application development.
+It houses the application itself and also the pipeline to train the model for the application.

 ---